yello-xyz/playfetch/README.md

 - Under **Service account**, select the service account you created above.
 - Click **CREATE**.
 - Click **RUN** next to your newly created trigger and then click **RUN TRIGGER.**
-- Select **History** in the sidebar, wait and verify your build completes successfully (could take 10-15 minutes).
+- Select **History** in the sidebar, and wait to verify your build completes successfully (can take 10-15 minutes).

 ### Initialise your PlayFetch environment

-- Pick an email address that will be used as login for the initial admin user (who will be able to add additional users later).
+- Pick an email address that will be used as login for the initial admin user.
-- Open a browser and navigate to **https://*[project-name]*.appspot.com/api/admin/init?admin=[user@domain.com]** (make sure to specify the correct email address in the query).
+- Open a browser and navigate to **https://*[project-name]*.appspot.com/api/admin/init?admin=*[user@domain.com]*** (make sure to specify the correct email address in the query).
 - This endpoint will run a script to initialise the datastore (which may take a minute) but you will only be able to run it once (unless you recreate the datastore).
 - Once the script completes, copy the values for **_PLAYFETCH_API_KEY** and **_PLAYFETCH_ENDPOINT_URL** that are shown in the response.
 - Navigate to **Cloud Build** → **Triggers**, click the trigger you created, add the two additional **Substitution variables** from the step above, and click **SAVE**.
 - Run your build trigger again with the added variables.
-This build will also generate the needed datastore indexes, so it is best to wait until it completes again.
+This build may need to generate missing datastore indexes, so it is best to wait until it completes again.

 You should now be able to navigate to **https://*[project-name]*.appspot.com** and log in with the email address you specified for your first admin user.
 You can use either Google authentication (if configured) or Email links (provided the **_NOREPLY_EMAIL** variables are set up correctly).
+Additional users can be granted access in the Admin panel.

 ## Running PlayFetch locally